-Gito was less than five months old when our rescue team in Borneo found him in 2015.
+Gito was less than five months old when our rescue team found him in 2015.
 He had been dumped in a filthy cardboard box and left to die.
 It took round the clock care and determination from our vets, but they never gave up and thankfully Gito survived.Your adoption today will help Gito...

 Gunung arrived at our orangutan rescue centre in Ketapang, West Borneo on 3 November 2011.
 He was estimated to be just two or three months old, so the little one had been separated from his mother at a very young age.Gunung was extremely skinny and his weight was just over 2kg when he arrived.